-The process of converting information or data into code, to prevent unauthorised access.
+The process of converting information or data into a code to prevent unauthorised access.

 Data amended in such a way that no individuals can be identified from the data (whether directly or indirectly) by any means or by any person.

-Processing pursuant to Data Protection regulations, national law or Union based Data Protection provisions;
+Informing and advising the Centre for Health and its employees who carry out processing pursuant to Data Protection regulations, national law or union based Data Protection provisions;

-• Providing guidance with regards to carrying out Data Protection Impact
+Providing guidance with regards to carrying out Data Protection Impact Assessments (DPIAs);

-• Acting as a point of contact for and cooperating with Data Protection
+Acting as a point of contact for and cooperationg with Data Protection Authorities (DPAs);

 Determining the need for notifications to one or more DPAs as a result of the Centre for Health's current or intended Personal Data processing activities;